gustavo-fior/vayo.cc/README.md

 - ✅  add some common favicons to speed up insert (maybe a problem if the website changes the logo, but i think it's worth it)
 - ✅  focus when adding a new bookmark
 - ✅  add confirmation when deleting a folder (deleted my whole list one time :´/)
+- ✅  improve hover on bookmarks (keep only one bar that flows)
+- ✅  update skeletons to last view style
 - ❌  preview yt videos (figured out there's no reason to implement this, the user can literally click and watch it on yt)
 - ❌  add the last opened folder (folders are already sorted by the last update)